THE FOUNDER & President of

 Our Story: The Second Great Awakening of Liberty

-At our core, we believe that the strength of the American defense lies in its unity.
-For too long, those in power have used the tools of division—race, class, and creed—to keep us fighting one another while they pick our pockets and strip our freedoms.
-We reject that old, tired script.
-Our movement is built on the unshakeable foundation of civil and racial equality; we know that a threat to the rights of one American is a threat to the rights of all.
+At the heart of our movement is a simple belief.
+The strength of this nation comes from its unity.
+For far too long, those in power have used division based on race, class, or creed to keep Americans fighting each other while they take our freedoms and our resources.
+We reject that script.
+Our foundation is built on true civil and racial equality.
+A threat to the rights of one American is a threat to the rights of all.
 We do not discriminate because we cannot afford to.
-To Marshall a true defense against the corruption that plagues us, we require every hand on the plow and every voice in the chorus.
-We are bringing Americans together from every walk of life to prove that a unified people is the only force capable of making the "powers that be" tremble.
+If we want to build a real defense against corruption, we need every hand willing to work and every voice willing to speak.
+We are bringing Americans together from every background to show that a united people is the only force that can make the powerful tremble.